Package deals are the simplest answe

-Package deals are the simplest answer.
-The vast number of travel tripod options can be overwhelming, except when you realize that legs and heads are often sold separately, the field can feel completely flooded.
+Package deals are the simplest answer be overwhelming, except when you realize that legs and heads are often sold separately, the field can feel completely flooded.
 When possible, we wanted to offer you one-stop shopping, with a superiority head and legs in one package.

 How we experienced

 How we experienceda market swarming with dozens of travel tripods, many of them nearly identical.
 We read many tripod reviews and forum posts to first determine what was and wasn’t vital to users.

 Then we read product reviews also talked to experts in the field about real-world considerations for travel tripod use.

 We experienced the models that made the cut by actually using them in a location that’s a perennial preferred with traveling photographers—Hawaii—as well as on road trips to eastern

 Washington and on everyday outings approximately Seattle.
 We set them up and folded them back down over and over again.